Python-SIP/sip/doc/c_api.rst

 .. c:function:: signed char sipLong_AsSignedChar(PyObject *obj)

     This converts a Python object to a C/C++ signed char.
-If the value is too large then an exception is raised if overflow checking is enabled.
+If the value is too large then an exception is raised.

     :param obj:
         the Python object.